 Services: Assessment, Monitoring, Evaluation, and Research, Program Development, Strategic Planning, Technical Assistance

-Technical Expertise: Health Systems Strengthening
+Technical Expertise: Universal Health Coverage

 As Ethiopia moves from Millennium Development Goal targets to the longer-term Sustainable Development Goal priorities, Ethiopia’s Federal Ministry of Health (FMOH) is focused on creating an effective continuum of care that allows those populations at the lowest levels of access to engage with the primary health care (PHC) system.